Bedroom count

 Share of San Bruno rentals at each price point

-Average rent prices in San Bruno have increased by 5% over the last month and have increased by 18% since last year.
+Average rent prices in San Bruno have remained the same over the last month and have increased by 7% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.